brendt/stitcher.io/src/content/blog/2020-11-26-php-8-upgrade-mac.md

 valet use php@7.4
 ```

-Note that if you're switching from PHP 8 to PHP 7.4, there's a bug in Valet that doesn't properly update the changes.
-You can solve it by manually removing the valet socket after having run `valet use php@7.4`:
+Note that if you're using an older Valet version (prior to v2.13.18), when switching from PHP 8 to PHP 7.4 there was a bug that didn't properly update the changes.
+This was fixed in Valet 2.13.18 so that it now automatically removes the valet socket after having run `valet use php@7.4`.
+If you need to do this manually, you can run:

 ```
 cd ~/.config/valet